kramphub/kiya/README.md

 Kiya uses your AWS credentials to access the AWS Parameter Store (part of Systems Management).
 All values are stored using the specified encryption key ID or the default key set for your AWS Account.

+#### File
+When using the file backend, make sure Kiya is allowed to read and write to the provided location.
+The file store is created with permission 0600

 ## Install

 	go install github.com/kramphub/kiya/cmd/kiya@latest